rewhowe/snapdragon/documentation/manual.md

 ### Truthy Check

 You may also append a question mark (full-width `？` or half-width `?`) to a single value to use its "truthy-ness" as a condition.
-The associated comparator 3 is either `ならば` or `でなければ`.
+The associated "comparator 2" is either `ならば` or `でなければ`.

 | Condition              | Logical Operation |
 | ---------------------- | ----------------- |